 - A directive or power of attorney provides you peace of mind, letting you know for sure that your wishes will be upheld no matter what.
 And, these documents also provide peace and assurance to your family members, who will be glad to have clarity about what you want, rather than having to venture a guess.

 - You might also talk with your advance directive attorney about a financial power of attorney, which allows you to appoint a legal representative to make business or legal decisions for you, should you become incapacitated.

 - An advance directive or power of attorney only goes into effect if you are medically unable to communicate for yourself.
 If you regain the ability to communicate, the powers rendered by these documents are nullified.

-These are just a few key facts to keep in mind with regard to advance health care directives and powers of attorney.
+These are just a few key facts to keep in mind with regard to health care directives and powers of attorney.